History of Bangladesh: Sattar administration

 Zia was succeeded by Vice-President Abdus Sattar.
-President Sattar received a popular mandate during the 1981 presidential election, despite allegations of vote rigging by his rival Kamal Hossain.
-Sattar's presidency was marked by infighting within the ruling BNP, which forced cabinet reshuffles and the resignation of Vice-President Mirza Nurul Huda.
-A national security council was formed amid anti-Bengali Muslim violence in Northeast India and Burma.
-Sattar also suffered from health problems due to old age.
+President Sattar received a popular mandate during the 1981 presidential election.
 The 1982 Bangladesh coup d'état deposed President Sattar and his civilian government.
-The Bangladesh military cited food shortages, corruption and economic mismanagement as reasons behind the coup.

 Second martial law and Ershad administration

 Sattar was replaced by the chief justice A. F. M. Ahsanuddin Chowdhury.
 Lieutenant General Hussain Muhammad Ershad proclaimed martial law and became the Chief Martial Law Administrator.
 He appointed himself as the President of the Council of Ministers and the naval and air force chiefs as deputy martial law administrators.
 Ershad geared Bangladesh's foreign policy more towards the anti-Soviet bloc.

 In 1983, Ershad assumed the presidency.
 Political repression was rife under Ershad's martial law regime.
 However, the government implemented a series of administrative reforms, particularly in terms of devolution.
 The eighteen districts of the country were divided into sixty-four districts.
 The upazila system was also created.

 Among his major actions were to privatise the largely state-owned economy (up to 70% of industry was in public ownership) and encourage private investment in heavy industries along with light manufacturing, raw materials, and newspapers.
 Foreign companies were invited to invest in Bangladeshi industry as well, and stiff protectionist measures were put in place to safeguard manufacturing.
-All political parties and trade unions were banned for the time being, with the death penalty to be administered for corruption and political agitation.
+All political parties and trade unions were banned, with the death penalty to be administered for corruption and political agitation.
 Ershad's takeover was generally viewed as a positive development, as Bangladesh was in a state of serious economic difficulty.
 The country was facing significant food shortages.
 The government also faced a severe budget deficit to the tune of 4 billion takas, and the IMF declared that it would not provide any more loans until Bangladesh paid down some of its existing debts.
 During most of 1984, Ershad sought the opposition parties' participation in local elections under martial law.
 The opposition's refusal to participate, however, forced Ershad to abandon these plans.
 Ershad sought public support for his regime in a national referendum on his leadership in March 1985.
 He won overwhelmingly, although turnout was small.
 Two months later, Ershad held elections for local council chairmen.
 Pro-government candidates won a majority of the posts, setting in motion the President's ambitious decentralisation programme.